Differences With Data and Chart Bars Between Services/Connections

 In general the close prices will not exactly match between Historical Daily charts and Intraday charts.

 It is not possible to adjust the Session Times in Chart >> Chart Settings for Historical Daily charts.
 They are not used because they are set by the exchange or data provider the data originates from.

 43.7 - Comparing Daily Volume to Intraday Chart Bar Volume

-The Daily Volume may include trades during the trading day like spread/strategy trades, which are not included in Intraday charts.
-There can be other types of trades which are not included within Intraday charts as well.
+The Daily Volume may include trades during the trading day like spread/strategy trades in the case of futures or special trades in the case of equities/stocks which are not included in Intraday charts.
+There may be other types of trades which are not included within Intraday charts as well.
 This depends upon the particular Data or Trading service you are using.

-In the case of futures, with some Data and Trading services, Sierra Chart does have specific filtering for trades identified as spreads from being added to Intraday charts.
+In the case of futures, with some Data and Trading services, Sierra Chart does have specific filtering for trades identified as spreads from being added to Intraday chart data.

 Since the Daily Volume number includes trades that are not included within Intraday charts, it is not a valid comparison to look at the Daily Volume number and compare it to the sum of the Volume bars within an Intraday chart for the same period of time.
 The volume data in an Intraday chart is also used by the Volume by Price study if you are using that study.

 When you look at the total Volume for a day in an Intraday chart, that is the sum of the volumes for all of the individual trades recorded in the Intraday chart data.
-Almost never will this precisely match the Daily Volume number reported from the exchange for the same symbol, for various reasons.
+Almost never will this precisely match the Daily Volume number reported from the exchange for the same symbol, for the reasons indicated above.

 Another reason that the Intraday bar volume may not match the total Daily volume is because you have enabled the Volume Filtering settings for the chart.
 Disable the Volume Filtering if you do not require it.